Zák Davidson

 Restorative, also known as operative, dentistry is the removal of infected or defective tissues from the teeth (Cheng et al., 2022).
 The degree of difference of the restoration and the original tooth structure introduces an uncontrollable variable, which is normally negated by excluding the tooth.
 This unknown confounds the use of any number of teeth, as restorations are possible on any tooth, for this reason, a full odontometric assessment must be performed.
 It is important to establish as much empirical information as possible and the unnecessary exclusion of restored teeth prime facie harms the correct estimation of the biological profile.
 This study seeks to study the sex-specific variations in quantitative robusticity of teeth, with a goal of establishing a reference index for the study population.

-Degree: MSc Applied Anatomy
+MSc (Med) Applied Anatomy

-Registered in: Depart of Human Biology
+Registered in: Department of Human Biology

 Thesis description